 For those of us on the west of the great divide, though, it’s not an option.
 Tetragonula have their natural range, and it don’t extend to Mudgee!
 It’s too cold.
 Oh well.
 We can grow great stoned fruit without masses of fruit fly.
 There’s upsides to everything.

-But back to Tetragonula – we’re pleased to be hosting Dr Tim Heard (yes, the same guy who pioneered the hive design) for two back-to-back Stingless Beekeeping courses in Sydney this October.
+But back to Tetragonula – we’re pleased to be hosting Dr Tim Heard (yes, the same guy who pioneered the hive design) for occasional Stingless Beekeeping courses in Sydney

 We’re running these in order to facilitate a super expert who also happens to be a lovely guy to teach us all the details of stingless bees and their beekeeping, as well as the history and wider story of stingless bees in Australia.